Ezra Chapter 10

 romanized: Yēšūaʿ, lit.
 ‘Yahweh is salvation’) was a common alternative form of the name Yehoshua (Hebrew: יְהוֹשֻׁעַ, romanized: Yəhōšūaʿ, lit. ’Joshua’) in later books of the Hebrew Bible and among Jews of the Second Temple period.
 The name corresponds to the Greek spelling Iesous (Ἰησοῦς), from which, through the Latin IESVS/Iesus, comes the English spelling Jesus meaning salvation.
 For more info click here

-the son of Jozadak, and his brothers; Maaseiah, and Eliezer, and Jarib, and Gedaliah.
+the son of Jozadak, and his brothers; Maaseiah, and Eliezer (meaning God is help), and Jarib (meaning he contends), and Gedaliah.

 10:21 And of the sons of Harim; Maaseiah, and Elijahאֵלִיָּהוּ